F5Networks/f5-declarative-onboarding/docs/clustering.rst

 Declarative Onboarding can also create a clustered configuration (Device Service Cluster) between two or more BIG-IP systems.
 You must install Declarative Onboarding and submit a declaration on each device in the cluster, and all BIG-IP devices must be on the same BIG-IP version.
 You specify one BIG-IP system as the 'owner' and the other BIG-IPs as 'members' (see :ref:`devicegroup`).

-For detailed information about clustering on the BIG-IP system, see |cluster|.
+BIG-IP clustering is well-documented in the product documentation; for detailed information about clustering on the BIG-IP system, see |cluster|.

 Declaration classes for a cluster of BIG-IPs